- Bacterial Pneumonia

 2. Signs of lung consolidation, and the sick lung area found abnormalities in the form:

-Inspection: left pulmonary respiratory movements, because the patient sought
+Inspection: left pulmonary respiratory movements, because the patient sought3.
+Laboratory:

 withstand the movement of the sore area with your hands or a pillow.